The 5 largest broker dealers by assets under management. Top ranking biggest broker dealers in the U.S. by total AUM.

 Comparison

-Largest Broker Dealers in U.S. Recap
+Largest Broker-Dealers in the U.S. Recap